spsforks/QB64-Wiki/_MOUSEBUTTON.md

 * Use [_DEVICE$](_DEVICE$) to find the "[MOUSE]" [_DEVICES](_DEVICES) number to find the number of buttons available using [_LASTBUTTON](_LASTBUTTON).
 * **Note:** The center mouse button can also be read as [_BUTTON](_BUTTON)(2) on [_DEVICEINPUT](_DEVICEINPUT)(2) when a mouse is present.

 ## Example(s)

-*Example 1:* Finding the number of mouse buttons available in QB64.
+Finding the number of mouse buttons available in QB64.
 This could also be used for other controller devices.

 ```vb